LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

 Using Constructors to Convert Types

+A constructor taking a single argument defines a conversion from its argument type.
+For example, complex (§4.2.1) provides a constructor from a double: complex z1 = 3.14; // z1 becomes {3.14,0.0}
+complex z2 = z1∗2; // z2 becomes z1*{2.0,0} == {6.28,0.0}
+This implicit conversion is sometimes ideal, but not always.
+For example, Vector (§4.2.2) provides a constructor from an int:
+Vector v1 = 7; // OK: v1 has 7 elements
+This is typically considered unfortunate, and the standard-library vector does not allow this int-tovector ‘‘conversion.’’
+The way to avoid this problem is to say that only explicit ‘‘conversion’’ is allowed; that is, we can define the constructor like this:68 Essential Operations Chapter 5 class Vector {
+public:
+explicit Vector(int s); // no implicit conversion from int to Vector
+// ...
+};
+That gives us:
+Vector v1(7); // OK: v1 has 7 elements
+Vector v2 = 7; // error : no implicit conversion from int to Vector
+When it comes to conversions, more types are like Vector than are like complex, so use explicit for constructors that take a single argument unless there is a good reason not to.

 Such converting constructors allow implicit conversions:
 Human anotherKid = 11; // int converted to Human
 DoSomething(10); // 10 converted to Human!